Fiona Foley

 Fiona Foley, Karen Brown Gallery, Darwin

-Red Ochre Me, Queensland College of Art, Griffith University, Brisbane
+Red Ochre Me, Dell Gallery, Queensland College of Art, Griffith University, Brisbane

 Falling Tide—Kung Dhu’marami, Redback Art Gallery, Brisbane

-River of Corn, Contemporary Art Museum, University of South Florida, Tampa, USA
+River of Corn, University of South Florida Contemporary Art Museum, Tampa, FL, USA

-2000–02 Invisible Voices, Bundaberg Arts Centre, Bundaberg (touring); Yarrabah Museum; The Tanks, Cairns
+Invisible Voices, Bundaberg Arts Centre, Queensland; Yarrabah Museum, Queensland; The Tanks, Cairns, Queensland

-1998 Living With The Wind, Roslyn Oxley9 Gallery, Sydney
+Living with the Wind, Roslyn Oxley9 Gallery, Sydney

-Dulingbara—People of the Nautilus Shell, Savode Gallery, Brisbane
+Dulingbara—People of the Nautilus Shell, Hervey Bay Regional Gallery; Savode Gallery, Brisbane

 Wun’Duman, Roslyn Oxley9 Gallery, Sydney